HOW TO APPLY

-Through the internship program, Chattahoochee Riverkeeper (CRK) brings students (typically college) and graduates at all levels to our office, where they can work side-by-side with knowledgeable professionals.
+Through the internship program, Chattahoochee Riverkeeper brings students (typically college) and graduates at all levels to our office, where they can work side-by-side with knowledgeable professionals.
+Interns will receive valuable real world and professional experience and will be an essential asset to CRK’s vital work.

-We offer internship opportunities in all areas of our work including education, legislation/policy, communications, field work, fundraising, legal and general administrative.
+We offer internship opportunities in all areas of our work including legal, water monitoring, green infrastructure, social media, event planning, and office management.

 CRK has technical program internships available year-round to science based college students and graduates for part-time and full-time work.
 Technical program interns are given opportunities that are hands-on, demanding and rewarding.
 Technical program interns assist our professional staff in a variety of tasks including monitoring and water sample analysis, pollution tracking, data entry and management, research, outreach and education, field work, and office administration.